LuddeEklund/DB-for-tracking-package/README.md

 When the package is scanned, an event occurs.
 An event refers to a specific package and place.
 Furthermore, a description and added time, date and clock time, is added to the event.

 There are functions and functionality in the program.
 I recommend that you will start exploring with the stress test, option (i).
 This will give you a database with 1000 packages and 1 million events.
-Running the program should take no more than 50-60 seconds.
+Option (i) should take less than 50 seconds.